redis/redis-doc/topics/eval-intro.md

 **Note:**
 as can been seen above, Lua's table arrays are returned as [RESP2 array replies](/topics/protocol#resp-arrays), so it is likely that your client's library will convert it to the native array data type in your programming language.
-Please refer to the rules that govern [ata type conversion](/topics/lua-api#data-type-conversion) for more pertinent information.
+Please refer to the rules that govern [data type conversion](/topics/lua-api#data-type-conversion) for more pertinent information.

 ## Interacting with Redis from a script